ragvu/Trello-Clone/README.md

 # Trello-Clone

-Code for Trello Clone in projemanag folder.
+The code for Trello Clone project is located in the projemanag folder.
-Project created on Android Studio using the programming language of Kotlin.
+This project was created on Android Studio using the programming language of Kotlin.